thanhlong885/django-job-board/README.md

 ---

 ## 👨‍💻 Author
-Built with ☕, 🧠, and a lot of Tailwind by [your-name].
+Built with ☕, 🧠, and a lot of Tailwind by Long 😎🚀.

 ---